Rubén Sosa: Style of play

 Nicknamed El Principito (The Little Prince) by Uruguayan fans, Sosa was a quick, creative, talented, agile, and powerful left-footed forward, with good skills, control, and explosive acceleration.
 A diminutive footballer with a stocky physique, he was usually deployed as a second striker, although he was also capable of playing as a main striker or even as a winger, as he was capable of both scoring and creating goals.
-He was known in particular for his spectacular efforts and thunderous free kicks.
-A complete forward, who could shoot, volley, dribble, pass with precision, and hold up the ball to create chances for teammates, his attributes made him one of the best forwards in Europe during his prime.
-He is considered by many to be one of the best Uruguayan forwards of the last thirty years, alongside Luis Suárez, Edinson Cavani, Diego Forlán, Enzo Francescoli, Carlos Aguilera, Álvaro Recoba, Daniel Fonseca and Rubén Paz.
+He was known in particular for his free kicks.
+A complete forward, who could shoot, volley, dribble, pass with precision, and hold up the ball to create chances for teammates, his attributes made him one of the best forwards in Europe during his career.
+He is considered to be one of the best Uruguayan forwards of the last thirty years, alongside Luis Suárez, Edinson Cavani, Diego Forlán, Enzo Francescoli, Carlos Aguilera, Álvaro Recoba, Daniel Fonseca and Rubén Paz.